Félicien Rops: Early career in Belgium, and marriage (1857–1870)

 In June 1857, Rops married Charlotte Polet de Faveaux, the daughter of a wealthy magistrate and owner of Thozée Castle (see external links below) in the countryside near the town of Mettet, Belgium.
-For the first few years at Thozée, Rops enjoyed a comfortable life of a country gentlemen, pursuing passions for painting, botany, and even founding a rowing club in 1862, the Royal Nautical Club of Sambre and Meuse.
+For the first few years at Thozée, Rops enjoyed a comfortable life of a country gentleman, pursuing passions for painting, botany, and even founding a rowing club in 1862, the Royal Nautical Club of Sambre and Meuse.
 He spoke highly of his father-in-law in his letters.
 Rops and his wife had a son, Paul, in 1858, and a daughter, Juliet, in 1859, who died at the age of five.
-Rops relinquished his managerial roll at Uylenspiegel but continued contributing cartoons and illustrations until 1862.
+Rops relinquished his managerial role at Uylenspiegel but continued contributing cartoons and illustrations until 1862.
 He began to explore etching and produced political lithographs, occasional caricatures and cartoons for magazines, and frontispieces and illustrations for books.
 He illustrated a number of De Coster's books including Légendes Flamandes (1858), Contes Brabançons (1861) and La Légende d'Uylenspiegel ('Tijl Uilenspiegel', 1867).
 His home became a gathering place for artists, writers, publishers and friends.
-The Société Libre des Beaux-Arts (Free Society of Fine Arts) in Brussels was founded in 1868 and Rops served as Vice-President for several years.
+The Société Libre des Beaux-Arts (Free Society of Fine Arts) in Brussels was founded in 1868 and Rops served as vice-president for several years.
 By the 1860s, Rops was traveling extensively and dividing his time between Thozée Castle, Namur, Brussels, and Paris each year; with ever extending time in Paris at the center of the art and literary world, and ever decreasing time at Thozée Castle and Namur with his wife and family as the decade passed.

 In 1862, he studied etching with Félix Bracquemond and Jules Ferdinand Jacquemart in Paris and he became a restless experimenter with etching techniques.
 In later years, with his friend Armand Rassenfosse they developed a new soft ground varnish method which was dubbed "Ropsenfosse".
 His activity as a lithographer had ceased by 1865, and although he continued oil painting, etching became his principal medium.
 He produced 34 frontispieces for books published between 1864 and 1870 and founded the short-lived International Society of Etchers (1869–1871).